Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 on a normal PC/Mac.
 Afterwards the program can be transferred to the RED Brick by the press of a button and can then be executed without any changes.
 Multiple programs can be executed simultaneously.
-The execution of programs can be scheduled (execution on bootup, every hour, etc.) and monitored.
+The execution of programs can be scheduled (execution on boot up, every hour, etc.) and monitored.

 This approach enables a very easy and very fast solution for embedded programming.
 To our knowledge there is no other solution available that is even remotely comparable.

-For each supported programming language the :ref:`Tinkerforge API <api_bindings>` and commonly used software libraries are preinstalled on the system.
+For each supported programming language the :ref:`Tinkerforge API <api_bindings>` and commonly used software libraries are pre-installed on the system.
 Other necessary libraries can be installed manually.

 The Brick is equipped with a `Micro-HDMI <http://en.wikipedia.org/wiki/HDMI>`__